Kurento/openh264-gst-plugin/README.md

 Build method
 ------------

-In order to build the OpenH264 GStreamer plugin, this project contains a './configure' file that will download and build 'gst-plugins-bad' while ensuring that OpenH264 is already installed in the system.
+In order to build the OpenH264 GStreamer plugin, this project contains a `./configure` file that will download and build *gst-plugins-bad* while ensuring that OpenH264 is already installed in the system.

-The usual Debian packaging methods are followed, by defining a 'debian/rules' file which simply calls `dh`, part of the Debhelper tooling.

-`dh` will in turn call `dh_auto_configure`, which calls our own `./configure`.
-Next, it will call `dh_auto_build` which in this case does nothing because all the grunt work is done already by the configure step.
-Finally, the 'debian/*.install' file will tell `dh_auto_install` where to find the GStreamer plugin file that got built, and package it into a .deb file.
+The usual Debian packaging methods are followed, by defining a `debian/rules` file which simply calls `dh`, part of the Debhelper tooling: `dh` itself calls `dh_auto_configure`, which calls our own `./configure`.
+Next, `dh` continues by calling `dh_auto_build` which in this case does nothing because all the grunt work is done already by the configure step.
+Finally, the `debian/*.install` file will tell `dh_auto_install` where to find the GStreamer plugin file that got built, and package it into a *.deb* file.